Miss Porter's School: Clubs, sports, and organizations

 The school claims to have over fifty active student-run clubs and organizations.
-If a student does not find an organization that fits her specific interest or need, there is a process by which she can create her own.

 Athletics

 Porter's traditional rival is The Ethel Walker School, against which it competes as a member of the Founders League, and, to a lesser extent, the likes of fellow founding members Choate Rosemary Hall, Hotchkiss, Kent, Kingswood-Oxford, Loomis Chaffee, Taft and Westminster.
 At the end of each season, Porter's competes against the league's most competitive teams in the New England Championships.
 The school has no mascot, although some call the teams Fighting Daisies.
-Since the turn of the millennium, student athletes have earned a combined 12 Founder's League and eight New England championship titles.